johnsetzer3/Disease_Prediction/README.md

 Our team will transition roles during the different segments of the project.
 We have five group members so we will have multiple people within one role.

 Square: The square role focuses on the machine learning model.
-John has been focusing on the data exploration and analysis.
+John completed the data exploration and analysis.

 Triangle: The member in the triangle role will upscale the project's database.
-Our datasets are uploaded into PgAdmin as two tables where they were joined with SQL.
+Our datasets are uploaded into PgAdmin.
 The static database will be used throughout the project and maintained by Morgan.

 Circle: The members in the circle role will continue to refine the project analysis and support the presentation with data visualizations.